Claytonia virginica aka Virginia Springbeauty

 Virginia Springbeauty, Spring Beauty, Eastern Spring Beauty, Grass Flower, Fairy Spud

-How to care for Virginia Springbeauty
+How difficult is it to take care of Virginia Springbeauty

 Virginia Springbeauty requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.